Updated: October 13, 2021

 Some people are just lucky to be born into a rich family.
 Sultan Haji Hassanal Bolkiah of Brunei is one of them, and so are many other royalties around the world.
 Also belonging to this lucky group are the children of billionaires and business tycoons.

-Success numbers: According to statistics, only 1% of the Philippine population belong to the highest-income, AB class.
+Success numbers: According to statistics, only 1% of the Philippine population belongs to the highest-income, AB class.
 If your family does not belong to the AB class, then your chances of inheriting a fortune are close to zero.

 3. Marry into money